Giovanni stopped. He wanted to remember everything.

 “Oo-wait!
 My— turn.
 How old are— you?”

-“Are you just gonna repeat all my questions?”
+“Are you just going to repeat all my questions?”

 “Touché.
 I’ll be thirty this summer.”